 For the first time in the history of the Healthy People national objectives, the workgroups specifically considered health literacy as a key focus.
 The emphasis on health literacy is displayed within the foundational principles and overarching goals of Healthy People 2030 (ODPHP, n.d.).
 The Secretary of the U.S. Department of Health and Human Services Advisory Committee noted that with the increased amount of research and practice, there was a better understanding that the responsibility for health literacy should not fall solely on individuals (Issue Brief, 2018).
 Health literacy is a responsibility shared by organizations and professionals who develop and provide health services and information.

-Health literacy involves professionals from both the health and literacy fields coming together to promote the idea that health and literacy are critical for everyday living.
-An individual’s literacy level impacts their ability to act on health information to make informed decisions, and take control of their health as individuals, families, and communities.
-The new definition of health literacy— with its emphasis on the use of health information and its public health perspective — may also prompt new ways of studying and promoting personal health literacy.
-In addition, it encourages efforts to address the skills that help people move from understanding to action and from a focus on their own health to a focus on the health of their communities (ODPHP, n. d.).
+Health literacy requires professionals to work together to promote the idea that health and literacy are critical for everyday living (Cornish, et al., 2020; Lynch & Soukup, 2016).
+An individual’s literacy level impacts their ability to act on health information to make informed decisions, and take control of their individual, family and community health (ODPHP, n.d.).
+The evolving definition of health literacy — with its emphasis on the use of health information and its public health perspective — may also prompt new ways of studying and promoting personal health literacy.
+In addition, health literacy encourages efforts to address the skills that help people move from understanding to action and from a focus on their own health to a focus on the health of their communities (ODPHP, n.d.).

-Whitehead’s initial motivation for developing the concept of physical literacy was centered on the following four principles: 1) Whitehead’s interest in the philosophical concepts of monism, phenomenology, and existentialism.
-Monism is the belief that the mind and body are interdependent and indivisible, existentialism suggests that every person is an individual because of their interactions, and phenomenology proposes that individuals are formed by their interactions and experiences, and suggests that perceptions through their embodied nature forms how they view the world (Whitehead, 2007); 2) The notion that movement development was perceived to be inferior to language, numeracy, and social development within early childhood (Whitehead, 2010); 3) Physical literacy could speak to the shift away from physical activity as part of everyday lifestyle and could potentially improve the value physical activity has on the lifespan (Whitehead, 2010); and 4) The growing concern regarding the trajectory of physical education within the schools, which, according to Whitehead, placed too much emphasis on high-level performance and elitism within physical education (Whitehead, 2010).
+Whitehead’s initial motivation for developing the concept of physical literacy was centered on the following four principles: First, Whitehead’s interest in the philosophical concepts of monism, phenomenology, and existentialism.
+Monism is the belief that the mind and body are interdependent and indivisible, existentialism suggests that every person is an individual because of their interactions, and phenomenology proposes that individuals are formed by their interactions and experiences, and suggests that perceptions through their embodied nature forms how they view the world (Whitehead, 2007).
+Second, the notion that movement development was perceived to be inferior to language, numeracy, and social development within early childhood (Whitehead, 2010).
+Third, physical literacy could speak to the shift away from physical activity as part of everyday lifestyle and could potentially improve the value physical activity has on the lifespan (Whitehead, 2010).
+Finally, the growing concern regarding the trajectory of physical education within the schools, which, according to Whitehead, placed too much emphasis on high-level performance and elitism within physical education (Whitehead, 2010).

-While the concept of physical literacy has evolved over time, the focus has remained on fundamental movement skills related to participation in sport and recreation.
-Although there have been several iterations of the definition of physical literacy since 2001 (Whitehead, 2010), Whitehead and colleagues at the IPLA have consistently maintained the characteristics of motivation, confidence, physical competence, knowledge, and understanding as well as the notion that the concept is applicable throughout the life course.
+While the concept of physical literacy has evolved over time, the elements and attributes of physical literacy, motivation, confidence, and commitment as they relate to the physical domain, remain unchanged. has remained on Although there have been several iterations of the definition of physical literacy since 2001 (Whitehead, 2010), Whitehead and colleagues at the IPLA have consistently maintained the characteristics of motivation, confidence, physical competence, knowledge, and understanding as well as the notion that the concept is applicable throughout the life course.

 The Academy seeks to grow and advance professional leaders who will interact and network on national and global levels to expand the health and physical literacy of children and adults.
 As a member and mission centered organization, The Academy encourages and facilitates active participation by all members, advocating for health and physical literacy.
-Based on the definitions of health and physical literacy guiding its work, The Academy recognizes the consanguinity of professionals in the fields of health, physical education, dance, and sport and their roles in advancing health and physical literacy for all individuals.
+Based on the definitions of health and physical literacy guiding its work (International Physical Literacy Association, n.d.; ODPHP, n.d.), The Academy recognizes the consanguinity of professionals in the fields of health, physical education, dance, and sport and their roles in advancing health and physical literacy for all individuals.
 Health professionals and health educators have a natural tie to expanding health literacy for all individuals.
 Physical educators in PK-12 support health and physical literacy through their work with students at every level of instruction.
 Kinesiology professionals in higher education extend this commitment as they prepare post-secondary students to enter the job market in a variety of Kinesiology related fields.
-Dance professionals are integral in promoting physical literacy for all individuals through the artistry and activity that dance and dance education provide.
-Physical activity and sport professionals, across multiple fields (e.g., coaching, fitness, sport management, sport administration, sports medicine, etc.), also support the lifetime pursuit of improving health and physical literacy in a multicultural society.
+Dance professionals are integral in promoting physical literacy for all individuals through the artistry and activity that dance and dance education provide (Jusslin, 20219).
+Physical activity and sport professionals, across multiple fields (e.g., physical activity, recreation/leisure, coaching, fitness, sport management, sport administration, sports medicine, etc.), also support the lifetime pursuit of improving health and physical literacy in a multicultural society.

 The Academy provides members with a contemporary professional organization for pre- professional and professional persons across the spectrum of health and physical literacy.
 Organized as a national structure, with four (4) geographical regions, members can be involved at the frontline nationally and/or regionally.
 With health and physical literacy at the heart of quality professional development, members will learn, share, and grow through face-to- face and virtual interactions with a wide variety of presenters and programs.